simonccc/kopsrox/README.md

 tested providers include minio, cloudflare, backblaze etc

 ### snapshot

 - create a etcd snapshot in the configured S3 storage

-The first time a snapshot is taken the cluster token is written into the kopsrox directory
+The first time a snapshot is taken the cluster token is written to `kopsrox.etcd.snapshot.token`

-- `kopsrox.etcd.snapshot.token`

 This is not overwriten on further snapshots are taken